Posttraumatic Stress Disorder (PTSD)

 - Has there been a remission of all symptoms?

 - Has the patient’s quality of life improved?

 - Has the patient effectively dealt with disability/functional impairment?

 - Has the patient returned to work or to active duty?

-Six months after he began treatment, Alex meets with his healthcare provider.
-In evaluating his treatment, she determines that he has achieved the following goals:
+Six months after he began treatment, Alex met with his healthcare provider.
+In evaluating his treatment, she determined that he has achieved the following goals:

 - He no longer has thoughts of suicide.

 - His symptoms have lessened to a great extent, and most days he is functioning well.

 - He has not reported any signs or symptoms of depression or anxiety.

 - His sleep has improved, and most nights he sleeps undisturbed for 6 to 7 hours.